DannyDainton/All-Things-Postman/Examples/04_preSetHeaders.md

 Once the steps above are followed, we can start adding data to our preset.

 - Give the header preset a `name` (I've called mine _Restful_Booker_Preset_Headers_)
-- Add some headers of you choice into the fields as `Key/Value` pairs
+- Add some headers of your choice into the fields as `Key/Value` pairs
 - Once you're finished, Press the `Add` button

 Here's an example of what I've added to mine.
 As you can you see, the Preset values can contain `variables` using the ```{{myVar}}``` syntax, we learnt how these work in a previous lesson.